zmarcantel/cmm/README.md

 ### How It Works

+Migrations are spit out to the console one-per-line.

 Let's pretend we have an existing table `main.users` that looks similar to the above example, except:

 * `date_joined` not in table